Is French Press Coffee Right for You?

 We Now Interrupt This Story

-However, if you like your coffee a bit thicker, with a bigger body, French press is the brew method for you.
-Because French press is an immersion method, it allows for a lot more silt in the brew and a stronger tasting cup.
+However, if you like your coffee a bit thicker, with a bigger body, French Press is the brew method for you.
+Because French Press is an immersion method, it allows for a lot more silt in the brew and a stronger tasting cup.

 French Press vs Pour Over

-Technically both the French press and pour over are pour overs (because you, the brewer, are pouring water over coffee grounds), but that’s pretty much where all the similarities end.
+Technically both the French Press and pour over are pour overs (because you, the brewer, are pouring water over coffee grounds), but that’s pretty much where all the similarities end.

-French press is an immersion brew method, which means that all of the water that ends up as coffee stays in contact with the grounds for the entirety of the brewing time.
+French Press is an immersion brew method, which means that all of the water that ends up as coffee stays in contact with the grounds for the entirety of the brewing time.
 Pour overs have "pulses" of water that each extract different elements of the coffee.

 Pour overs can be much more customizable because of this, but it can end up being really tricky, and much more experimental.
 So, if that’s how you approach coffee, then pour over is the one for you!